jtonic/bundles/readme.md

 ###Goals

-1. Learn gradle (Kotlin DSL gradle)
+1. Learn gradle (Kotlin DSL gradle).
+DON'T USE IT FOR THE MOMENT!!!
 1. Learn kotlin programming language (kotlin APIs)
 1. Learn internal DSL with kotlin
 1. Learn Spring 5